Here are Sarova Shaba Game Lodge Resident Rates:

 For guests at Sarova Shaba Game Lodge who want to enjoy longer game drives, the lodge offers a picnic hamper with light meals and beverages.

-Bird life in Sarova Shaba Game Lodge is wonderful with a record of over 350 different birds species.
-Its and ideal place for birders.
-Team up with the Naturalist / guide, take a walk and you will be able to know more on the indigenous medicinal plant common to the area.
+Birdlife in Sarova Shaba Game Lodge is wonderful with a record of over 350 different birds species.
+Its an ideal place for birders.
+Team up with the Naturalist/guide, take a walk and you will be able to know more on the indigenous medicinal plant common to the area.

-After the late afternoon game drive, visit the beautifully beaded and decorated samburu morans perfoming cultural dances and songs.
+After the late afternoon game drive, visit the beautifully beaded and decorated Samburu morans performing cultural dances and songs.

 The Lodge also has conference facilities for up to 100 delegates to host a conference with a difference deep in the African bush.

 The Doum Room with open French windows overlooking the fishpond and veranda.
 Audio Visual equipment and secretarial assistance

 Sarova Shaba Game Lodge lends itself naturally to the ideal exotic wedding flavored with the culture and traditions of the Samburu People.
 The weddings are held at the landscaped greens at the lodge, with a Samburu elder blessing the marriage.